vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS.

-**Note:** The scope of this document is limited to Tanzu Kubernetes Grid (multi-cloud), which is a customer-managed solution.
+>**Note** The scope of this document is limited to Tanzu Kubernetes Grid (multi-cloud), which is a customer-managed solution.

 The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).